 Mint pair of brass Half Leaf Trivets, each 8 3/8″ x 4 1/2″

-Virginia Metalcrafters was founded in 1895 as the W. J. Loth Stove Company of Waynesboro, Virginia.
+Virginia Metalcrafters (VM) was founded in 1895 as the W. J. Loth Stove Company of Waynesboro, Virginia.
 (In 1890 it was called the Waynesboro Stove Company – still Mr. Loth.)
 They initially manufactured cast iron stoves and wood and coal heaters.

 In 1938 Loth installed a brass foundry and Virginia Metalcrafters became the brand name of the company’s brass and iron giftware line.
 March 1, 1940 marked the first use of the VM Betty Lamp hallmark on their products.
 When brass was once again available after World War II, production was resumed and their gift line was expanded.

 Charles Eckman bought the firm in 1953 and incorporated under the name Virginia Metalcrafters, Inc. In 1956 Virginia Metalcrafters acquired the Harvin Company of Baltimore, makers of fine brassware.

 Trivets were offered in Solid Brass, White Bronze, Aluminum (called Silvertone) and Cast Iron (in a Polished, Verdi or Black finish).
 VM utilized a stock numbering system of a 9 or 10 followed by another number; for example, 9-18 Doodlers Dream or 10-17 Kings Arms.
 Virginia Metalcrafters produced the largest number of original trivet designs of any modern manufacturer.